Peterande/D-FINE/README.md

 ## Citation
-If you use `DFINE` in your work, please use the following BibTeX entries:
+If you use `D-FINE` in your work, please use the following BibTeX entries:

 <details>
 <summary> bibtex </summary>